Last updated: June 17, 2024

 • Property taxes: Property tax is a fee charged by the county or city.
 It can vary depending on the location of the property and its assessed value.

 • Discount points: These are fees paid to the lender at closing to lower the interest rate on a mortgage.
-Each point is equal to 1% of the loan amount.
+Each point is typically equal to 1% of the loan amount.

 Total closing costs can fluctuate depending on the location of the property, the lender, and other factors.
 It’s important to review your Loan Estimate and understand all the fees associated with your mortgage.

-Fees associated with the lender
+Closing costs associated with the lender

 The lender is responsible for processing your mortgage application, and they will charge fees for their services.
 From the list above, this includes: